Author: Kevin George

 “Also one male goat for a sin offering, to make atonement for you.
 You shall offer these besides the burnt offering of the morning, which is for a regular burnt offering.
 In the same way you shall offer daily, for seven days, the food of a food offering, with a pleasing aroma to the LORD.
 It shall be offered besides the regular burnt offering and its drink offering.”
 Numbers 28:22-24

 “…a burnt offering, for a pleasing aroma to the LORD…” Numbers 29:2

 “and their drink offering, according to the rule for them, for a pleasing aroma, a food offering to the LORD.”
 Numbers 29:6

 The Greek word that most resembles the word “atonement” is “katallage”.
 It is found in the following passages, most of which are translated more accurately as “reconciliation”: Romans 5:10-11, 11:15, 1 Corinthians 7:11, and 2 Corinthians 5:18-20.
 (Several of these relate to reconciliation between people.)

 Reconciliation is one of the primary themes of the New Testament.
 Perhaps even the ultimate primary theme, since that is why God sent His only begotten Son, that we through him would become reconciled to God.
-The topic is not intended to be technical or difficult, it is just God providing His Son as a mediator, a propitiator (not a propitiation) to restore a broken relationship.
+The topic of atonement is not intended to be technical or difficult, it is just God providing His Son as a mediator, a propitiator (not a propitiation) to restore a broken relationship.
 Sin is the primary problem, and God’s Son exposed the evil of sin.
-Though a human person,* he demonstrated victory over sin and death.
-God rewarded him with resurrection from the dead, made him both Lord and Christ (Acts 2:36) and has seated him at His right hand as the mediator between God and men (Philippians 2:8-11).
+Though a human person, he demonstrated victory over sin and death.
+God rewarded him with resurrection from the dead, made him both Lord and Christ (Acts 2:36),a and has seated him at His right hand as the mediator between God and men (Philippians 2:8-11).